What’s at Stake?

 Statement of Support: Mesothelioma Applied Research Foundation

 “The Mesothelioma Applied Research Foundation serves families affected by mesothelioma – including those in Missouri.
 Mesothelioma is an aggressive cancer with a poor prognosis that is often occupationally-related.
 This rare asbestos cancer is not a typical workplace injury and should be treated accordingly.
-On behalf of the Meso Foundation, I write to inform you of our opposition to SB 1.
-I encourage all others to oppose this bill, too.”
+On behalf of the Meso Foundation, I write to inform you of our opposition to any legislation that allows corporations that produced or distributed asbestos-containing products to avoid responsibility for the deaths and injuries of millions of Americans caused by those products.”

 Kathy Wiedemer, Executive Director of the Meso Foundation